Lecture 10

 • group = 1: Ensures the proportions are calculated over the entire data.frame, not within each group of cut

-Bar Chart with geom_col()
+Bar Charts with geom_col()

 df <- mpg |>